microsoft/pai/contrib/remote-dev/README.md

 Remote Development can allow users to develop locally with PAI's resources and improve users’ development experience.

-Basicaly, the main process is to ask PAI for a container with resources, and use local editors or IDEs to develope and debug in this container using ssh.
+The main process is to ask PAI for a container with resources and use local editors or IDEs to develop and debug in this container using ssh.

 Support IDEs or editors:
 - CLI